hugoqribeiro/hugoqribeiro/README.md

 I work mostly with .NET, focusing on software architecture, model-driven development, and microservices.

-At Cegidwe develop technology to build business management solutions.
+At Cegid, we develop technology to build business management solutions.

 Feel free to reach out.